-To quantify, activators' based behavior contribution is calculated to make up for 15 to 25 percent of behavior while, 75-85 percent of the behavior is known to be influenced by consequences.
+To quantify, activators' base behavior contribution is calculated to make up for 15 to 25 percent of behavior, while 75-85 percent of the behavior is known to be influenced by consequences.

 Therefore, it is crucial that we understand and develop the basic management skills that will help bring out expected outcomes from a workforce.